Greyton Rose Fair dates for 2015: 24 – 25 October 2015

 The Rose Fair involves the entire village and local shops, restaurants, artists, schools, and churches get involved to make this a wonderful weekend for visitors and locals to enjoy.

-14 DS Botha – Peta and Ian Levin.
-This compact garden is five years old and has a formal layout front and back as well as a small woodland area.
+14 DS Botha – Anna-Marie and James Remington-Hobbs.
+This compact garden is 7 years old and has a formal layout front and back as well as a small woodland area.

 12 Regent Street – Mari and John Smalberger.
 A mixed country garden with a formal rose section.

 The Country Village.
-Stroll through the tranquil grounds of the retirement village with its interesting, varied small gardens.
+Stroll through the tranquil grounds of the retirement village with its varied small gardens.
+Enjoy the views from the verandah at the bowling hall where Tea and scones will be served on Sunday from 10:00 – 14:00.
+Paintings and tapestries for sale